 - Verify the correct NSX Manager is selected in the NSX Manager drop-down menu.

-- For all clusters that require NSX logical switching, routing, and firewalls, select the cluster and click
+- For all clusters that require NSX Data Center for vSphere switching, routing, and firewalls, select the cluster and click .

 A compute cluster (also known as a payload cluster) is a cluster with application VMs (web, database, and so on).
-If a compute cluster will have NSX switching, routing, or firewalls, you must install NSX on the compute cluster.
+If a compute cluster has NSX Data Center for vSphere switching, routing, or firewalls, you must install NSX Data Center for vSphere on the compute cluster.

-In a shared "Management and Edge" cluster, NSX Manager and controller VMs share a cluster with edge devices, such as distributed logical routers (DLRs) and edge services gateways (ESGs).
+In a shared "Management and Edge" cluster, NSX Manager and NSX Controller VMs share a cluster with edge devices, such as distributed logical routers (DLRs) and edge services gateways (ESGs).
 In this case, you must install NSX on the shared cluster.

 Conversely, if Management and Edge each has a dedicated, non-shared cluster, as is recommended in a production environment, install NSX on the Edge cluster but not on the Management cluster.Note: